Allison Brodie Designs has been an influence in the interior design, window display and art culture in Victoria BC for many years.

 Most recently, Allison and her friend Kim Hollingsworth have partnered with the Abkhazi Garden and Tea House in Victoria BC to develop and feature the work of a collective of local artists.
 Allison has also participated in several shows at The Gallery at Matticks Farm and hopes to continue promoting her work throughout local galleries in Victoria, Salt Spring Island and Vancouver.

 My abstracts using recycled metals range in colours of deep oranges and sienna, to blues, and teals mixed with hints of rose.
-Rust continues to fascinate me and these paintings evolve as I work through adding any lawyers and glazes.
+Rust continues to fascinate me and these paintings evolve as I work through adding any layers and glazes.
 Sometimes adding a bit of gold leaf at the very end.

 Everyone sees something different in the final piece, and because of this, I have left my signature off of the front corner of these pieces to allow the recipient to hang whichever way speaks to them.
 Each piece is signed instead on the back.